Snaacky/thewiki/docs/guides/docker.md

 Most setup from this point on will be done through the relevant Web UIs.

-## Adding your clients to Sonarr and Radarr
+## Adding your client(s) to Sonarr and Radarr

 Begin by pulling up Sonarr and Radarr in your browser as discussed in the previous step.
 We are going to give them the information needed to start automation!

-Go to settings, navigate to download clients, and pick whatever clients you use (SABnzbd and qBittorrent.)
+Go to settings, navigate to download clients, and pick whatever clients you use (qBittorrent.)
 Follow on-screen instructions as necessary.
 You will also want to configure your indexers here if adding them directly.
 If using Prowlarr you will need to configure those first, and then come back to add them.

 ## Prowlarr

 Prowlarr sits in-between Sonarr/Radarr and your indexers, and take the burden of API engagement away from them.
 It takes requests for content from Sonarr/Radarr and translates them into API calls for specific files.

 For example, let's say you wanted to download a movie.
-You'd add the title to Sonarr, Sonarr asks Prowlarr for the file, Prowlarr looks through your indexers and returns download options, Sonarr picks one, and sends it to your usenet or torrent client for download.
+You'd add the title to Sonarr, Sonarr asks Prowlarr for the file, Prowlarr looks through your indexers and returns download options, Sonarr picks one, and sends it to your torrent client for download.

 As with before, configuration is done through the Web UI.
 Add your indexers as instructed on-screen, and add Prowlarr to your download clients or Sonarr/Radarr.